test-user-hubrise/website/src/content/api/en/extensions.md

 Extensions let clients implement use cases not natively supported by the API.

 The HubRise development team monitors how extensions are used in an effort to document and "standardize" the most common fields and endpoints.
-You can [contact us](mailto:contact@hubrise.com) to discuss about your use case and see if it could fit into existing and well supported extensions.
+You can <ContactFormToggle text="contact us" /> to discuss about your use case and see if it could fit into existing and well supported extensions.

 ## 1. Custom fields